 Open-Source Tools and Algorithms

 The development of open-source tools and algorithms has made it easier to calculate the LCM for very large numbers.
 Libraries and software packages in languages like Python, R, and C++ include functions for calculating the LCM efficiently, even for numbers with hundreds or thousands of digits.
-These tools leverage advanced algorithms, such as the Euclidean algorithm for finding the GCD, to compute the LCM quickly and accurately.
+These tools use advanced algorithms, such as the Euclidean algorithm for finding the GCD, to compute the LCM quickly and accurately.

 Tips and Expert Advice